 These are performance figures typically the reserve of dragsters, and curiously this is what the top spec Devel Sixteen is actually aspiring to be.
 The hot desert sands of Dubai have seen drag racing steadily increasing in popularity among its overly wealthy inhabitants and visitors.

-The monstrous 5000hp version is aimed squarely at customers whose only concern is straight line speed, and there will be few cars capable of rivalling the Sixteen if it ever comes to fruition.
+The monstrous 5000hp version is aimed squarely at customers whose only concern is straight line pace, and there will be few cars capable of rivalling the Devel Sixteen top speed if it ever comes to fruition.